-Controls the export of dynamic symbols to the dynamic symbols table.
+Controls the export of dynamic symbols to the dynamic symbols table ).

+Note

+Not supported for AArch64 state.

 If an executable has dynamic symbols, then --export\dynamic exports all externally visible symbols.

 --export\dynamic exports non-hidden symbols into the dynamic symbol table only if a dynamic symbol table already exists.